hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes:-April-16-2015.md

             });
 ```

-where we use the nested closure for ForSqlServer() facets but only if there are 2+ of them.

 Note: for all Relational facets we are calling the ForSqlServer() overrides of them instead of the ForRelational() ones.

 Reasons for this approach were: